System-Theoretic Analysis of Dynamic Generalized Nash Equilibria -- Turnpikes and Dissipativity: Conclusion

 \section{Conclusion}

 In this manuscript we study GNE problems and derive system-theoretic insights into their open-loop trajectories based on dissipativity analysis.
 We extend the close relation between dissipativity and turnpike behaviors known in optimal control to dynamic generalized Nash games.
+The two main ingredients of our analysis are a novel definition of a strict dissipativity property tailored to GNEPs as well as an assumption upper bounding the price of anarchy.
+Moreover, we establish a local variational characterization of the game value function and relate them to the geometry of storage functions.

 Our simulation results show that the linear end penalties designed based on the optimality conditions successfully suppress the leaving arc of the turnpike even in the coupled, non-cooperative, game-theoretic setting.

 In the future, we will investigate adaptive end penalties which would allow to learn $\lambda_s^v$ by extracting it from open-loop predictions while the game is being played rather than having to solve the steady-state GNE problem in advance.
 Further, we will study closed-loop stability based on turnpike results when GNEs are applied in a receding-horizon fashion as in MPC.